 Consider doing some due diligence before making the plunge – and insist on good service after the order is placed.

 Money Metals has a reputation for delivering quickly and on time.
-We regret there are delays on some products right now because of off-the-charts demand in recent weeks, but we are the best in the industry at securing inventory and meeting or exceeding client expectations.
+We regret there are delays on some products right now because of off-the-chart demand in recent weeks, but we are the best in the industry at securing inventory and meeting or exceeding client expectations.